This help document describes Phenotypic Allele Details.

 - Additional information for the parent cell line.

-- Mapping data for QTL variants.
+- Mapping data for QTL variants and candidate genes within the QTL interval.

 - Original is a J: number (MGI identifier) link to an MGI Reference Detail report containing the full citation for the original allele reference.